fiatconnect/specification/fiatconnect-api.md

 ##### 3.4.1.2.3.
 Semantics

 All transfer out quotes require the `fiatType`, `cryptoType`, and exactly *one of* `fiatAmount` or `cryptoAmount`. `country` is required, and `region` is optional.
+`preview` is also an optional parameter.
 If these requirements are not met, the server MUST return an HTTP `400` error.
 If the server responds with an HTTP `200`, the provider MUST support a transfer out for the requested details.
 If the requested quote is not supported, the server MUST return an HTTP `400` error.

 ###### 3.4.1.2.3.1.
 Success